CharlieRosander/Utv-Web-Examinering/README.md

 2. Install the required packages with `pip install -r requirements.txt`
 3. Run the app with `python app.py`

+OR if you are using Docker:

+1. Run the command `docker run -p 5000:5000 kaliber123/theperfectslice` to run the image from my dockerhub.

 ## Usage

+**Note:** The admin login is stored in the `.env` file.
+The default login is `admin` and the password is `admin`.
+You can change the login and password by editing the `.env` file.

 1. Register a new user, log in as an existing user (or as the admin) or continue as a guest.
 Some features, like order history, are only available for registered users.
 2. Browse the menu and add items to the cart.